iTwin/iTwinUI/.changeset/orange-cats-yell.md

 '@itwin/itwinui-react': patch
 ---

-DatePicker: allow year and month navigation in disabled range
+DatePicker will no longer disable month and year navigation when the next/previous months are disabled.